Victor Cruz: 2011 season

 In Week 16, he tied the NFL record with an explosive 99-yard touchdown catch against the New York Jets.
 His 89 yards after the catch on the play is the most by a receiver on a 99-yard reception.
 This catch has constantly been highlighted as the turning point of the Giants 2011 season.
 In the same game, Cruz also surpassed Amani Toomer as the record holder for the most single-season receiving yards by a Giant.

 In Week 17, in a do-or-die game against the Dallas Cowboys for the final playoff slot in the NFC, Cruz had six receptions for 178 yards, including the game's first score with a 74-yard touchdown catch, as well as a fourth quarter, 44-yard catch on third and seven that put the Giants in position to make a field goal that put the Giants up by two scores.
 The Giants added another touchdown, a 4-yard pass from Manning to Hakeem Nicks, setting a record of 15 fourth quarter touchdown passes in one season for Manning and beat the Cowboys 31–14.
 Cruz was praised for terrific route running and decimating the Cowboys defense.
 Cruz finished the season with a single season franchise record 1,536 receiving yards on 82 receptions and nine touchdowns.
 Cruz was named a Second-team All-Pro by the Associated Press.
+He was named as the Most Improved Player by the PFWA.

 Against the San Francisco 49ers in the NFC Championship, Cruz had 10 catches for 142 yards—all in the first half—as the Giants edged the 49ers, 20–17, in overtime to advance to Super Bowl XLVI.
-The Giants then advanced to winning the Super Bowl against the New England Patriots for another Super Bowl title.
+The Giants advanced and won the Super Bowl against the New England Patriots for another Super Bowl title.
+Cruz had four receptions for 25 yards and a touchdown in the game.

 Cruz has been popularly known for celebrating nearly every touchdown with a salsa dance.
 He has stated that it was in honor of his deceased grandmother who taught him how to dance salsa and loved touchdown dances.
-The New York Daily News even had a dance instructor write about his technique.
 Cruz's touchdown dance led to him receiving an offer to appear on Dancing with the Stars, which he turned down.
+He was ranked 39th by his fellow players on the NFL Top 100 Players of 2012.